 U of T Career Resources

 The U of T Career Centre has rich resources on helping students explore career information and build up skills through career-related workshops and seminars.
 Both on-campus and off-campus jobs are posted on the Job Board in an on-going basis.
-Students who are interested in learning job search technique and future education can find more information at http://careers.utoronto.ca/students-grads
+Students who are interested in learning job search technique and future education can find more information on the Career Centre’s website.

 Extern Job Shadowing Program

-This program connects students with professionals in their career field of interests.
+The Extern Job Shadowing Program connects students with professionals in their career field of interests.
 Students can participate in one-day or five-day orientation for job shadowing experience.
-More information can be found at https://cln.utoronto.ca/myAccount/programs/program-overview.htm

 Drop-in and Registered Workshops

-There are a variety of drop-in and registered workshops on the Career Centre website that help students gain latest information about the labour market and campus recruitment events.
-To register for any of the session, visit the St. George Calendar at https://cln.utoronto.ca/myAccount/events/eventoverview-sg.htm
+There are a variety of drop-in and registered workshops on the Career Centre website that help students gain the latest information about the labour market and campus recruitment events.
+To register for any of the sessions, visit the St. George Calendar on the Career Centre’s website.

 Backpack 2 Briefcase